So you are considering being a student at Glen Oaks Community College? Or maybe you have already decided Glen Oaks is for you?

 The St. Joseph County Early/Middle College (EMC) Program provides high school students a rigorous opportunity to receive a high school diploma in addition to one of the following: an occupational certificate, an associate degree, or up to two years of credit toward a bachelor’s degree.
 Students enrolled in EMC attend an additional year (13th grade) to complete both high school and college program requirements.

-Please find applications for these programs on the Dual Enrollment, CTE, Early/Middle College page.
+Please find applications for these programs on the High School Options page.

 Admission of High School Guest Students